 What industries do factoring companies help?

-Numerous types of businesses can benefit from factoring receivables.
+Numerous types of businesses can benefit from working with a factoring company.
 Some industries that can benefit most are:

 - Transportation & Freight Industry